pujitha-siva-sresta-b/BharatIntern-Repo/README.md

 Natural language processing systems.
 The MNIST dataset is a valuable resource for researchers and practitioners in the field of machine learning.
 It is a simple, yet effective dataset for training and testing machine learning models

+Dataset: Imported from Tensorflow package and Keras API <br>
 Solution : https://github.com/pujitha-siva-sresta-b/BharatIntern-Repo/blob/main/Number_Recognition.ipynb